-A.: Write to email@example.com, specifying the number of units you need.
-Current launch price tag is 2.500 euro each (VAT, taxes, shipment to be computed separately), with special price for multiple units.
-A batch of already sold units is currently in production, a second one is starting in 30 days.
+A.: Write to firstname.lastname@example.org, specifying the number of units you need.
+Current launch price tag is 2.500 euro/USD each (VAT, taxes, shipment to be computed separately), with special price for multiple units.
+Delivery time is two weeks.

 Q.: Does the console rely on its external editor?

 A: NO. The external editor is an available option (included) that makes interacting with a modern DAW (Digital Audio Workstation) simpler.
 The console is a completely independent hardware device.